N0E-P/fal_api/README.md

 node main.js
 ```

-## Bonus - You can add a seed in config.json :
+## Bonus - You can add a seed in config.json to get the same image every time

 ```json
 {